Proton spin crisis

 which tried to determine the distribution of spin within the proton.

 Physicists expected that the quarks carry all a proton's spin.
-However, not only was the total proton spin carried by quarks far smaller than 100%, these results were consistent with almost zero (4~24%) proton spin being carried by quarks.
+However, not only was the total proton spin carried by quarks far smaller than 100%, these results were consistent with almost zero (4–24%) proton spin being carried by quarks.
 This surprising and puzzling result was termed the "proton spin crisis".

 The problem is considered one of the important unsolved problems in physics.

 Background

 A key question is how the nucleons' spins are distributed amongst their constituent parts ("partons": quarks and gluons).
-Components of proton's spin are expectation values of individual sources of angular momentum.
+The components of the proton's spin are the expectation values of the individual sources of angular momentum.
 These values depend on the renormalization scale, because their operators are not separately conserved.

 Physicists originally expected that valence quarks would carry all of the nucleon spin.